Worldbuilding for the Costume Design of Syntactic Labyrinths

 Conclusion

 I’m grateful for the ongoing creative process that is Syntactic Labyrinths.
 It allows me to explore these humans in every detail, and reflect on design decisions.
+I realize that this type of process is uncommon, and that I might not get another chance to ponder over designs like this ever again.

 Nevertheless, I believe it marks the production of Syntactic Labyrinths.
 Just like the humans in the film, we as artists are gathering knowledge as we are building towards the final ship.
 Together we chip away at it, until we come to a construction that is ready for take off.